 For ExFAT cards it also recomputes the sector checksum and writes that back (twice).

 Currently MacBoot works under all versions of OSX from Panther (10.3) to Mountain Lion (10.8).
 It also requires version 1.4 or later of the Java Runtime.

-Note for Mountain Lion (10.8) Users.
-Mountain Lion requires root access to make changes to cards.
+Note for Mountain Lion (10.8) and Mavericks (10.9) Users.
+Mountain Lion and Mavericks require root access to make changes to cards.
 As a result, MacBoot will fail with a "permission refused" message unless it has root access.
-To run MacBoot under Mountain Lion, download this zip file, put it in the same folder as Macboot and unzip it.
+To run MacBoot under Mountain Lion or Mavericks, download this zip file, put it in the same folder as Macboot and unzip it.
 You'll get a macboot.command script.
 Double-clicking the script will bring up a terminal window and sudo will ask you to type your logon password so MacBoot can get root access.
 MacBoot will run when you press return.

 Canon Basic scripts

 As well as enabling Canon Basic scripting (by writing the necessary "SCRIPT" string in the boot sector), the app also creates the necessary "script.req" file.
 To run scripts all you need to do is create a script and save it to the card under the name "extend.m".

 The image below shows MacBoot running.
 Click on any field for help about it.